Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Data Leverage Framework

-To identify specific subcategories of coordinated data poisoning, we can look to taxonomies from researchers in adversarial ML to see what knowledge an attacker requires and what specific systems are vulnerable to attacks \cite{barreno2006can,pitropakis_taxonomy_2019}.
-In general, to execute a coordinated variant of a data poisoning attack, it will be necessary to find the appropriate technique for a particular technology in the adversarial ML literature.
+To execute a coordinated data poisoning attack, it will be necessary to find the appropriate technique for a particular technology.
+Organizers can look to taxonomies in the adversarial ML literature to see what knowledge an attacker requires and what specific systems are vulnerable to attacks \cite{barreno2006can,pitropakis_taxonomy_2019}.

-Shilling, a form of data poisoning, is an action individuals may take to bolster the credibility of untrustworthy data technologies or producers \cite{lam2004shilling,lee_shilling_2012,gunes_shilling_2014}.
-Unlike the other poisoning examples, this type of data leverage serves to manipulate the algorithm to more favorably recommend a product that does not deserve it.
-We liken this to the oft-repeated idiom of putting ``lipstick on a pig''.
-Relatedly, to support schilling, data poisoners might manipulate data-driven systems that identify and remove fraudulent or false reviews \cite{ott2012estimating, li2014towards}.
+Shilling attacks are a data poisoning variant that focuses on manipulating specific system outcomes rather than general performance degradation \cite{lam2004shilling,lee_shilling_2012,gunes_shilling_2014}.
+Unlike other poisoning attacks, this type of data leverage manipulates a system to favorably recommend a product that may not actually be high in quality or popularity, i.e. putting ``lipstick on a pig''.
+Shilling can be defended against with systems that identify and remove fraudulent or false reviews \cite{ott2012estimating, li2014towards}, but these systems themselves may be vulnerable to data poisoning and data strikes.

-So far, we focused heavily on literature that specifically studies ML, but data leverage extends beyond ML system.
-As with other forms of data leverage, data poisoning applies more generally to any data-dependent technology. \citeauthor{tahmasebian2020crowdsourcing} provide a taxonomy and discussion of data poisoning attacks against crowdsourcing ``truth inference'' systems \cite{tahmasebian2020crowdsourcing}.
+As with other forms of data leverage, data poisoning applies more generally to any data-dependent technology, not just to ML systems.
+For instance, \citeauthor{tahmasebian2020crowdsourcing} provide a taxonomy of data poisoning attacks against crowdsourcing-based ``truth inference'' systems \cite{tahmasebian2020crowdsourcing}, e.g. a system that aims to use crowdsourced data to ascertain the true number of cars on a road.
+Generally, any system that makes or uses estimates about a population can be compromised by sampling poisoned data.